What to do if your marketplace business slows down

 The simplest approach for doing this is that you only process the payment for the gift cards, but sending the gift card and redeeming that later are done manually outside of your platform.
 If you want to make the gift card experience really smooth for your customers, you could add a flow that allows the customers to receive the gift card automatically and redeem it by making a booking through your platform.

-If you're using Sharetribe Flex, you could implement such functionality by integrating a third-party tool like Lightrail for managing gift cards.
+If you're using Sharetribe, you could implement such functionality by integrating a third-party tool like Voucherify for managing gift cards.
 In any case, building a gift card flow can require significant developer resources, so it’s good to consider carefully if you have enough bookings to justify the investment.

 For marketplaces dealing with peer-to-peer selling or renting, offering a delivery option can help you keep or even grow your business.